November 3, 4, 5 & 6, 2022 Mandeville & Slidell, LA

-The 3rd Annual Ozone Songwriter Festival, on November 6th and 7th, 2021 Mandeville, LA is a free event, open to the public, featuring local, regional, and national songwriters of all styles.
+The 5th Annual Ozone Songwriter Festival, on November 3rd, 4th, 5th and 6th, 2022 in Slidell, LA and Mandeville, LA is a free event, open to the public, featuring local, regional, and national songwriters of all styles.

-The festival weekend opens on Friday November 5th with a Songwriter Showcase featuring chart topping songwriters.
+The festival weekend opens on Thursday November 3rd with a pre-festival party in Slidell, LA continues in Mandeville, LA on Friday November 4th with a Songwriter Showcase featuring chart topping songwriters.

 On Saturday morning, the main festival launches with 140 songwriters performing on four stages over two days in a family-friendly, FREE to attend.